 Growing up ..

-Namely ..
-BLACK horses.
-Growing up, I was the kid who had Zoobooks and checked out library books on all sort of animals.
-Instead of cartoons, I would watch animal shows on the Discovery channel or Animal Planet.
-Or if I visited a friend or family's place, I immediately gravitated towards their pets or livestock, finding more company with the pets than the people.
-I was otherwise a very shy, stoic, and untalkative Tomboy of a child.
-But I enjoyed my independence and being alone.
-I preferred my toy animals, Teenage Mutant Ninja Turtles, and Batman over Barbies and babydolls.
-Looking back, I probably came off a little weird to many people.
-But I was a walking plethora of useless knowledge on animals.
-And I still seem to be - even today! |
+I was the kid who had Zoobooks and checked out library books on all sort of animals Instead of cartoons, I would watch animal shows on the Discovery channel or Animal Planet.
+I immediately gravitated towards peoples' pets or livestock, finding more company with them than people.
+I was otherwise a very shy, stoic, and untalkative Tomboy.
+I enjoyed my independence and being alone.
+I preferred my toy animals, Teenage Mutant Ninja Turtles, and Batman over Barbies and babydolls. |

-At fair time, I started off showing my hamsters at the pet show and entering art exhibits - usually photos, paintings, or drawings.
-I would also volunteer to work at the horse shows handing out ribbons.
-As I grew older, I started showing larger animals, such as pigs leased from my uncle and Suffolk sheep leased by my ag teacher.
-And I did very well with sheep - winning several of my classes and even going to the state fair and winning our class with my yearling Suffolk ewe, "Annabelle", in 2000.
-(This was way before the scary movie came out!)
-I was also part of Future Farmers of America (FFA) on the poultry and horse judging teams.
+As I grew, I started showing larger animals, such as pigs leased from my uncle and Suffolk sheep leased by my ag teacher.
+I did very well with sheep - winning several of my classes and even going to the state fair and winning our class with my yearling Suffolk ewe, "Annabelle", in 2000.
+In high school, I joined Future Farmers of America (FFA) and participated on the poultry and horse judging teams.
 I even won regional individual champion for poultry one year!
 I started my first job as part-time kitchen help at the age of 14 washing dishes, making pizzas, and doing prep work.
 When I turned 17, I worked at a nursing home in town as a nursing assistant until high school graduation in 2004. |

 I enrolled at Minnesota State University in the fall of 2004 and graduated in May of 2009.
-I have a Bachelor's degree in biology (with an emphasis in animal sciences) and a minor in Chemistry.
+I have a Bachelor's degree in biology with an emphasis in animal sciences and a minor in chemistry.
 During those years, I took a very special interest in genetics and reproduction.

-In addition to my coursework, I was able to do several independent study projects for credit with a favorite biology professor; I studied parasitic controls in a swine barn, extraction, counting and development of staining techniques of the Cyathocotyle bushiensis (Digenea) parasite I had extracted from segments of deceased ducks found and turned into the University by the DNR, and observation of veterinary dental and surgical procedures at the vet clinic I worked at.
-I was even able to take a semester of horseback riding lessons for credit! |
+In addition to my coursework, I was able to do several independent study projects for credit with a favorite biology professor; I studied parasitic controls in a swine barn, extraction, counting and development of staining techniques of the Cyathocotyle bushiensis (Digenea) parasite I had extracted from segments of deceased ducks found and turned into the University by the DNR, and observation of veterinary dental and surgical procedures at the vet clinic I worked at. |

-I also worked part-time during the school year as the kennel staff at a veterinary clinic where I took care of cats and dogs in for boarding or treatment.
-I picked up pet and livestock-sitting jobs for several of the veterinarians, usually for a week or two at a time.
+I worked part-time during the school year as the kennel staff at a veterinary clinic where I took care of cats and dogs in for boarding or treatment.
+And I picked up pet and livestock-sitting jobs for several of the veterinarians.
 I also picked up pet-sitting jobs through veterinarian referral to a couple of their clinic clients.
-My longest pet-sitting job lasted almost a full month taking care of a 17 year old dog! |
+In my last year, I was able to work a temporary position at a research nursery barn through a swine vet clinic. |

-After college, I moved back home to start working back at the farm.
-That same year, I changed jobs from the sow farm to a boar stud.
-And within one year, I was made interim farm manager until a new one was hired.
-And within 2 years, I was promoted a full-time farm manager.
-Not too bad for never having management experience!
-At the boar stud, I was able to attend several expos such as the World Pork Expo, Boar Stud Managers' Conference, trade shows, symposiums, and listen to several speakers from all over the world.
+At the boar stud, I was able to attend several expos, trade shows, symposiums, and listen to several speakers from all over the world.
 I learned quite a bit on (swine) reproduction, artificial insemination, genetics, health, welfare, and more.
-I also picked up some very useful skills from working on a farm - maintenance, carpentry, and electrical to name a few. |
+I also picked up some very useful skills from working on the farm; maintenance, carpentry, and electrical. |

 I had spent the last 12 years in pigs.
 The hard work was beginning to take a toll on me physically.
-By late 2016, in addition to other health issues, I decided to leave the swine industry.
+By November 2016, in addition to other health issues, I decided to leave the swine industry.
 While I don't miss the long 12 hr.+ days the barn, in the I do miss being able to work with the pigs.

-Shortly after, I was hired at a Kraft Heinz plant in a neighboring town.
-I worked shift work out on the floor for about 2 months and started training on an upgrade position.
-However, the Environmental/Safety Coordinator was retiring so I signed for that position, as I had taken several environmental classes in college as well.
+Shortly after, I was hired at a manufacturing plant in a neighboring town.
+I worked shift work out for about 2 months and started training on an upgrade position.
+I wasn't afraid to get my hands dirty and take on more responsibility so I was looking for better paying opportunity.
+The Environmental/Safety Coordinator was retiring so I signed for the position when it posted as I had taken several environmental classes in college as well.
+I was chosen for an interview, and within a few weeks, I was notified I had been awarded the job.

 |